Our research ombudsperson has an advisory and mediating capacity at the University of Konstanz.

 Basic principles of the work of the ombudsperson:

-In addition to or instead of contacting the local ombudsperson at the University of Konstanz, researchers may also consult the DFG and its Research Ombudsman, even if the case does not directly involve or affect the DFG.
+In addition to or instead of contacting the local ombudsperson at the University of Konstanz, researchers may also consult the DFG and its Research ombudsperson, even if the case does not directly involve or affect the DFG.
 This could be a helpful alternative if, for example, the concerns involve more than one university.

-The local ombudsperson and the DFG's Research Ombudsman provide advice, mediation and support.
+The local ombudsperson and the DFG's Research ombudsperson provide advice, mediation and support.
 Their responsibility is not to investigate, assess or sanction misconduct.
 Both the University of Konstanz and the DFG have separate institutions for those purposes.

 Further information and recommendations about scientific integrity, ombudspersons’ responsibilities and procedures relating to scientific misconduct are available from the DFG, the German Rectors’ Conference (HRK), as well as the German Council of Science and Humanities.